Hugh-Kumbi/Cybersecurity-Portfolio/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of our projects seriously.
+I take the security of all projects seriously.
 If you discover a vulnerability, please follow the steps below:

 1. **Do Not Report Vulnerabilities in Public Issues:** To protect users, avoid reporting security issues in public forums.